chrisguttandin/standardized-audio-context/README.md

 This is an almost complete implementation of the [`AudioContext`](https://webaudio.github.io/web-audio-api/#audiocontext) interface.
 It only misses the `createScriptProcessor()` method which is deprecated anyway.

-⚠️ <!-- Bug #150 --> Setting the sampleRate is only supported on Chrome, Firefox and Opera at the moment.
+⚠️ <!-- Bug #150 --> Setting the sampleRate is not supported in Safari so far.

 ⚠️ <!-- Bug #131 --> Safari allows only 4 running AudioContexts at the same time.
 Creating the fifth AudioContext will throw an [`UnknownError`](https://heycam.github.io/webidl/#unknownerror).